pekkao/git-harkkari/README.md

 This repository contains bash scripts
 Reima has added something.
 There will be killer scripts in this repository
+Reima added again
-Reima added againThere will be lots of writing of scripts
+There will be lots of writing of scripts
+Remember to commit frequently